benmaier/tacoma/README.md

 Even though this package started as a collection of simulation functions for the Flockwork model, it grew to incorporate other models of temporal networks, as well.
 Specifically, I implemented a version of the dynamic random geometric graph model (dynamic RGGs), as well as the model by Zhao, Stehle, Bianconi, and Barrat (ZSBB model).
-In the following I want to explain the work flow for generating models and measuring observables.
+In the following I explain the work flow for generating models and measuring observables.

 Both the Flockwork models as well as the ZSBB model are based on node-centric events, i.e. nodes leaving groups or nodes joining groups.
 Hence, for an event time `t`, it does not make much sense to save a whole edge list.